jocoder22/Medication-Review-App/README.md

 * **Google OAuth2**
    - Visit [google developer page](https://console.developers.google.com/apis) and create OAuth client ID and client secret that will enable communication with google API libraries and the web application.
 The `project.py` and `login.html` implements the login and callback function for google OAuth2 authentication and authorization process.
 [Google documentation](https://developers.google.com/identity/protocols/OAuth2) for more information
  * **Operating Instruction**
-    - From the server launch the app by running python `project.py`
-    - On the web browser run `localhost:9080/login`
+    - On the web browser run `www.jocoder22.com`
     - sign in with google email account